EPSRC Centre for Doctoral Training in Future Propulsion and Power (MRes & PhD)

 Course code: EGEGR8

-Closing date for applications: Applications for 2022 have now closed, please check back again at a later date in the summer for details about applying for 2023
+Applications for 2023 have now closed, please check back again at a later date in the summer for details about applying for 2024.

 Our CDT is an exciting partnership that brings together internationally-recognised universities and global industry partners to create a unique consortium for aerothermal training and research.